stevejboyle/OpenShift/README.md

-# OpenShift 4.16 UPI Deployment on vSphere – cigna-test
+# OpenShift 4.16 UPI Deployment on vSphere

 This repository contains scripts and configuration for deploying a Red Hat OpenShift 4.16 cluster using **User-Provisioned Infrastructure (UPI)** on **vSphere** with a DHCP-based IP architecture.